Spatial constraints improve filtering of measurement noise from animal tracks: Measurement error models

-In practice, the velocity process $V$ is not observed, and only the position process $X$ is observed with measurement error.
-We denote $(Y_k)_{1 \leq k \leq n}$ the discrete-time noisy observations of the positions.
 The most common assumption for animal tracks is Gaussian error distributions \citep{johnson_continuous-time_2008}.
 The reason it is so popular is that under this assumption, filtering as well as parameters estimation are easily done with the Kalman filter \citep{michelot_varying-coefficient_2021}.
 The Gaussian measurement error model is

-where $L= $ and $(U_k)_{1 \leq k \leq n}= _{1 \leq k \leq n}$ is the vector of true positions and velocities at observation times.
-Here $I_2$ denotes the 2-dimensional identity matrix and $0_{2,2}$ denotes a $2 \times 2$ null-matrix.
+where $L= $ and $(U_j)_{1 \leq j \leq n}= _{1 \leq j \leq n}$ is the vector of true positions and velocities at observation times.
+Here $I_2$ denotes the 2-dimensional identity matrix and $0_{2}$ denotes a $2 \times 2$ null-matrix.
 The parameter $\sigma_{obs}$ quantifies the scale of the errors in the directions Northing and Easting (isotropic).